Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 </div>

-The map in Fig. \@ref(fig:worldmap-suborders) shows the global distribution of Keys to Soil Taxonomy soil suborders according to [USDA-NRCS World Soil Index](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/use/worldsoils/?cid=nrcs142p2_054010).
+The map in Fig. \@ref(fig:worldmap-suborders) shows the global distribution of Soil Taxonomy soil suborders according to [USDA-NRCS World Soil Index](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/use/worldsoils/?cid=nrcs142p2_054010).
-Assuming a rule of thumb that we need at least 5 and, if possible, 10 observations of a specific soil taxonomic entity per unique combination of predictor variables and observations, [@harrell2001regression], it is possible to estimate that the amount of field observations required to e.g. predict the global distribution of USDA soil series would be in the order of few millions of soil profiles (Fig. \@ref(fig:usda-categories)).
+Assuming a rule of thumb that we need at least 5 and, if possible, 10 observations of a specific soil taxonomic entity per unique combination of predictor variables and observations, [@harrell2001regression], it is possible to estimate that the optimum number of field observations required to e.g. predict the global distribution of USDA soil series would be in the order of few millions of soil profiles (Fig. \@ref(fig:usda-categories)).